Half of Florida at ‘high’ risk of COVID; infections keep climbing

 • • •

-OMICRON VARIANT: Omicron modified what we learn about COVID.
-Right here’s the most recent on how the infectious COVID-19 variant impacts masks, vaccines, boosters and quarantining.
+OMICRON VARIANT: Omicron modified what we discover out about COVID.
+Right here’s the latest on how the infectious COVID-19 variant impacts masks, vaccines, boosters and quarantining.

-KIDS AND VACCINES: Obtained questions on vaccinating your child?
-Listed here are some solutions.
+KIDS AND VACCINES: Acquired questions on vaccinating your baby?
+Listed below are some options.

 BOOSTER SHOTS: Confused about which COVID booster to get?
-This information will assist.
+This info will help.

-BOOSTER QUESTIONS: Are there uncomfortable side effects?
-Why do I want it?
-Right here’s the solutions to your questions.
+BOOSTER QUESTIONS: Are there negative effects?
+Why do I would really like it?
+Right here’s the options to your questions.

-PROTECTING SENIORS: Right here’s how seniors can keep secure from the virus.
+PROTECTING SENIORS: Right here’s how seniors can hold safe from the virus.

-GET THE DAYSTARTER MORNING UPDATE: Sign up to receive the most up-to-date information.
+GET THE DAYSTARTER MORNING UPDATE: Sign as much as obtain probably the most up-to-date information.

-We’re working laborious to convey you the most recent information on the coronavirus in Florida.
-This effort takes plenty of assets to assemble and replace.
-When you haven’t already subscribed, please consider buying a print or digital subscription.
+We’re working arduous to hold you the latest information on the coronavirus in Florida.
+This effort takes fairly a little bit of belongings to assemble and substitute.
+When you haven’t already subscribed, please take into account shopping for a print or digital subscription.